-- Understand the hazard assessment and control processes and specific responsibilities as they apply to each emergency response plan. - Actively participate in the hazard identification, assessment and control process and ensure that an appropriate level of controls is documented in each emergency response plan. - Communicate the results of the hazard identification and assessment to the emergency management program coordinator.
+- Understand the emergency planning processes and specific responsibilities as they apply to each emergency response plan. - Actively participate in the hazard planning process and ensure that an appropriate level of controls is documented in each emergency response plan. - Communicate the results of the hazard planning to the emergency management program coordinator.

-- NRM conducts risk and hazard assessments for all of its facilities and business operations to identify risks and hazards to people, property and the environment arising from our business activities. - Risk and hazard assessments are reviewed regularly to consider changing circumstances and situations and are used in all stages of emergency planning and response activities. - NRM has developed & implemented a process for the identification of its Emergency Planning Zones (EPZs) associated with the hazards posed by its pipelines and associated facilities. - NRM re-validates its EPZs on a regular basis. - The Management of Change (MOC) process is in place where new assets, licensing changes, integrity issues (i.e. ESDs not working) are communicated and EPZ calculations are updated to reflect that. - EPZs are being utilized in the development of other Emergency Management related activities including public awareness, emergency responder continuing education & liaison programs.
+- NRM conducts risk and hazard assessments for all its facilities and business operations to identify risks and hazards to people, property and the environment arising from our business activities. - Risk and hazard assessments are reviewed regularly to consider changing circumstances and situations and are used in all stages of emergency planning and response activities. - NRM has developed & implemented a process for the identification of its Emergency Planning Zones (EPZs) associated with the hazards posed by its pipelines and associated facilities. - NRM re-validates its EPZs on a regular basis. - The Management of Change (MOC) process is in place where new assets, licensing changes, integrity issues (i.e. ESDs not working) are communicated and EPZ calculations are updated to reflect that. - EPZs are being utilized in the development of other Emergency Management related activities including public awareness, emergency responder continuing education & liaison programs.